 - Rating: Slow

-- Conditions: There hasn't been much fishing pressure because of poor access.
-Call the Quiet Fly Fisher fly shop at 435-616-2319 for up-to-date conditions and fishing reports.
+- Conditions: There isn't much fishing pressure at this time of year because it's difficult to access the reservoir.
+Call the Quiet Fly Fisher fly shop at 435-616-2319 for up-to-date conditions and fishing reports

 - Location: Sevier County